René Goscinny: Pilote and Astérix (1959)

 In 1959, the Édifrance/Édipresse syndicate started the Franco-Belgian comics magazine Pilote.
 Goscinny became one of the most productive writers for the magazine.
 In the magazine's first issue, he launched Astérix, with Uderzo.
 The series was an instant hit and remains popular worldwide.
 Goscinny also restarted the series Le Petit Nicolas and Jehan Pistolet, now called Jehan Soupolet.
 Goscinny also began Jacquot le Mousse and Tromblon et Bottaclou with Godard.

 The magazine was bought by Georges Dargaud in 1960, and Goscinny became editor-in-chief.
 He also began new series like Les Divagations de Monsieur Sait-Tout (with Martial), La Potachologie Illustrée (with Cabu), Les Dingodossiers (with Gotlib) and La Forêt de Chênebeau (with Mic Delinx).
 With Tabary, he launched Calife Haroun El Poussah in Record, a series that was later continued in Pilote as Iznogoud.
 With Raymond Macherot he created Pantoufle for Spirou.

 Family

 Goscinny married Gilberte Pollaro-Millo in 1967.
 In 1968, their daughter Anne Goscinny was born.
 She also became an author.

-Anne Goscinny, the daughter of René Goscinny, co-wrote the screenplay for Little Nicholas: Happy As Can Be, 2022 animation film with Michel Fessler and Massoubre.
+Anne Goscinny co-wrote the screenplay for Little Nicholas: Happy As Can Be, a 2022 animation film with Michel Fessler and Massoubre based on the children's book series Le Petit Nicolas that her father created.